 - (a) Compliance with Chapter 9 is an integral part of the credit approval process for the Company; and - (b) An annual update of Directors' personal particulars is obtained.

-There was no IPT with a value of \$100,000 or more, conducted during the financial period under review.
+There was no IPT with a value of \$100,000 or more, conducted during the financial period under review, and the Company does not have a general mandate for IPTs.